swissup/swissup.github.io/m1/dailydeals/frontend/additional-features/deal-timer-on-category-page.md

 # Deal timer on category page

-To add timer on category page you have to modify template little bit.
-In case of RWD theme path to template is `/app/design/frontend/rwd/default/template/catalog/product/list.phtml`.
+In order to add the timer on category page, you have to modify the template.

-Code to add:
+In case of RWD theme path to template is `/app/design/frontend/rwd/default/template/catalog/product/list.phtml`, add the following code.

 ```php
 <?php if (Mage::helper('core')->isModuleOutputEnabled('TM_DailyDeals')) : ?>